 Top 4 Jewish Children’s Books

 Reading for children is essential for so many reasons.
-From helping to increase intelligence to expand imagination and creativity, making Jewish children’s books, a mainstay of the Jewish family is one of the most beneficial things parents can institute.
+Fromย helping to increase intelligenceย toย expanding imagination and creativity, making Jewish childrenโs books a mainstay of the Jewish family is one of the most beneficial things parents can institute.ย From books about Jewish history to Jewish foods and Beyond, there are a multitude of great book options for Jewish children to read.
+Here, we summarise the top 4 Jewish childrenโs books based on their popularity on Amazon.com, the worldโs largest bookstore.ย

 1) What Should Danny Do?
 (The Power to Choose Series)